 One of Beaver’s biggest accomplishments as Knights owner was overseeing the team’s transition from it’s long-time home, Knights Stadium in Fort Mill, South Carolina to it’s current home, BB&T Ballpark in Uptown Charlotte.
 After years of hard work and delays, his dream was finally realized when the ballpark opened its doors to fans on April 11, 2014.
 Since that time, BB&T Ballpark has welcomed over 2 million fans to its home, and going on to lead all of minor-league baseball in attendance in its last 3 seasons.

-In addition to his ownership of the Charlotte Knights, Beaver also owns the Hickory Crawdads, the single-A affiliate of the Texas Rangers in the South Atlantic League, serves as a part-owner in the New Orleans Baby Cakes of the Pacific Coast League, serves as a member on the Pittsburgh Pirates board of directors, while owning part of that teams ownership interest, and owns the and Rock Barn Golf & Spa in Conover, North Carolina.
+In addition to his ownership of the Charlotte Knights, Beaver also owns the Hickory Crawdads, the single-A affiliate of the Texas Rangers in the South Atlantic League, serves as a part-owner in the New Orleans Baby Cakes, the Miami Marlins triple-A affiliate in the Pacific Coast League, serves as a member on the Pittsburgh Pirates board of directors, while owning part of that teams ownership interest, and owns the Rock Barn Golf Club & Spa in Conover, North Carolina.
 His first foray into baseball came back in 1952, when he was a pitcher in the Little League World Series for his team in Mooresville, North Carolina, and 40 years later in 1992, he bought the Gastonia Rangers and moving them to his hometown of Hickory, North Carolina and renamed them the Crawdads.
 Outside of baseball, Beaver also achieved success as a successful businessman, Beaver founded the Brian Center Corporation, a chain of nursing homes in 1973 and served as its CEO until 1995, when his company merged with Living Centers of America.
 He currently serves as president and CEO of Universal Health Care and president of Choice Health Management Services.